rclone/rclone/docs/content/faq.md

 ```

 The file names you upload from Server A and Server B should be
-different in this case, otherwise some file systems (eg Drive) may
+different in this case, otherwise some file systems (e.g. Drive) may
 make duplicates.

 ### Why doesn't rclone support partial transfers / binary diffs like rsync? ###

 Rclone stores each file you transfer as a native object on the remote
 cloud storage system.
 This means that you can see the files you
-upload as expected using alternative access methods (eg using the
+upload as expected using alternative access methods (e.g. using the
 Google Drive web interface).
 There is a 1:1 mapping between files on
 your hard disk and objects created in the cloud storage system.